MatthewVerbryke/boxbot_ros/README.md

 ### Notes

-- During initial testing of the physical Boxbot system, it was found that the first shoulder joint of the WidowX arm (joint_1) has problems holding up the wieght of the arm, sporadically shutting down due to what appears to be overload.
+- During initial testing of the physical Boxbot system, it was found that the first shoulder joint of the WidowX arm (joint_1) has problems holding up the weight of the arm, sporadically shutting down due to what appears to be overload.
 In response, the shoulder joint is being redesigned to utilize a larger and more capable servo.

 ## License: